calvinsendawula/calvinsendawula/README.md

-Hi, I’m Calvin.
+<h1 align="center">Hi 👋, I'm Calvin</h1>
-I’m currently a 3rd year student of Computer Science at Strathmore University, set to graduate in 2024.
+<h3 align="center">I am passionate about programming and love solving challenges.</h3>
-I am passionate about programming and love solving challenges.
+<h4 align="center">I’m currently a 3rd year student of Computer Science at Strathmore University, set to graduate in 2024.</h4>

 I have experience in the following:
 - Internet Application Programming with Laravel framework, PHP, HTML5, CSS, Bootstrap 5, and JavaScript